mongodb/specifications/source/transactions/transactions.rst

 **Changelog**
 -------------

+:2022-01-25: Mention the additional case of a retryable handshake error
 :2022-01-19: Deprecate maxCommitTimeMS in favor of timeoutMS.
 :2020-04-07: Clarify that all abortTransaction attempts should unpin the session,
              even if the command is not executed.